 Risk Area Key Control Activities Comments Further Controls Identified xxv.
-Management follows up creditor queries Whilst creditor queries are generally directed Nil. on a timely basis. to Accounts Payable staff in the first instance, where enquiries cannot be resolved at that level, they are escalated to the relevant officer/ manager for review and response. xxvi.Management addresses the reasons for Should a creditor account have a debit balance Nil. debit balance creditor accounts on a (which rarely occurs), the item will appear on timely basis. the associated trial balance and will be investigated/ rectified.
+Management follows up creditor queries on a timely basis.
+Whilst creditor queries are generally directed to Accounts Payable staff in the first instance, where enquiries cannot be resolved at that level, they are escalated to the relevant officer/ manager for review and response.
+Nil. xxvi.Management addresses the reasons for debit balance creditor accounts on a timely basis.
+Should a creditor account have a debit balance (which rarely occurs), the item will appear on the associated trial balance and will be investigated/rectified.
+Nil.